vgmstream/vgmstream/readme.txt

 As manakoAT likes to say, the extension doesn't really mean anything, but it's the most obvious way to identify files.

+This list is not complete and many other files are supported.

 PS2/PSX ADPCM:
 - .ads/.ss2